VeryBitter/PiSpec20_stellarnet/README.md

 to run their spectrometer.
 However, the functionality of the project can readily be expanded to take advantage of the spectrometer features.
 This code takes care of collecting the spectra, everything else is just manipulations in code.
 Simple changes in the code shift the interface from having lots of things chosen for you to needing to make lots of choices.
 ## PiSpec20 Requirements
-This branch only works on Python 3.x.
+The *master branch* only works on Python 3.x, a separate branch has the files for Python 2.7.
 I wrote this on a Raspberry Pi 3b+.
 For Windows or Mac you will need to make small changes to the code to deal with OS peculiarities.
 You will need to possess a Stellarnet spectrometer.
 ### Libraries
 For Raspbian OS, the `apt-get` package manager is preferred to `pip` in most cases.
 For other Linux types, the appropriate package manager (*e.g.*, yum for CentOS) will depend on your Linux distribution.
 For Windows and MacOS, one would typically use `pip` to install Python libraries.
 Help with pip is available at https://packaging.python.org/tutorials/installing-packages/